Where do the AutoSuggest suggestions come from?

 - Translation memory - you get suggestions - 100% fuzzy matches or concordance searches - that are drawn directly from your TM as you type, including translation units (TUs) and fragments, using fine-grained alignment

-- Machine translation - e.g. Google Translate or machine translation
+- Machine translation - e.g. from Language Weaver or Google Translate

 - MultiTerm termbase - you just add terms to your termbase as you’re translating or reviewing and they immediately become available for placement via AutoSuggest

 - AutoText – you can manually add your own words, phrases or terms to your AutoText list which can be used with AutoSuggest